 It is critical for employers to respond quickly and take the appropriate steps and conduct a full investigation to hold individuals accountable for sexual harassment incidents.

-If you have been sexually harassed in a California workplace, and your employer has failed to take your claim seriously, you may need legal advice from a sexual harassment attorney.
+If you have been sexually harassed in a California workplace, and your employer has failed to take your claim seriously, you may need legal advice from a sexual harassment attorney like those at Sessions & Kimball.
 Employers must take all sexual harassment claims seriously and respond efficiently.

 Importance of Sexual Harassment Training